iharvir2000/HarvirsBookStore/HarvirsBookStore/README.txt

 In IRepository.cs i add code at 2.00pm and fortunately there is no error in this..........!!!!!!!

 then at 2.06pm i add some more code in IRepository.cs

+After that in Repository folder i create new class Repository.cs at 2.13pm i copy the data from the file that is already given and paste it in Repository.cs file at 2.16pm